Manriss/DataExporter/README.md

 How it works:

-1-Select up to 5 elements and then click "select properties", then, select the properties that you will export later.
+1-Select up to 5 elements and then click "select properties", then, select the properties that will be exported later.

 2-Select the elements to be exported (Will export only the properties you selected before), click "Get properties from selected elements"